hashicorp/terraform-website/content/source/docs/enterprise/private/automated-recovery.html.md

 In demo mode, both application data and installer data are stored on the PTFE instance.
 In mounted disk and external services mode, only installer data is stored on the instance.
-Application data is stored in the mounted disk or in an external Postgres.
+Application data is stored in the mounted disk or in an external PostgreSQL instance.

 Automated snapshots are more effective when using mounted disk or external services as the amount of backed up data is smaller and less risky.

 Snapshots are configured in the dashboard under `Console Settings`, in the `Snapshot & Restore` section.
-We suggest you also select `Enable Automatic Scheduled Snapshots`.
+We suggest you select `Enable Automatic Scheduled Snapshots`.
 For the interval, it depends on the mode of operation you're using.
 If you're in Demo mode, one hour is recommended as that will minimize the data loss to one hour only.
 For Mounted Disk or External Services, Daily is recommended as the snapshots contain only configuration data, not application data.

-## 2. Restore a snapshot in a new PTFE instance
+## Restore a snapshot in a new PTFE instance

 ## Version Checking